-The MPhil introduces students to contemporary theories and research methods on the intersection of Sociology and Demography.
-This 21-month course prepares students for doctoral work in Sociology and Demography and research-intense jobs.
+This MPhil introduces students to contemporary theories and research methods at the intersection of Sociology and Demography.
+The 21-month course prepares students for doctoral work in Sociology and Demography and for research-intense jobs.

 Successful students can either continue with a DPhil in Oxford (or doctoral studies elsewhere) or find placement in research-intensive occupations in the public sector (e.g., ONS and other national statistical offices, government departments and regional/local authorities), in international organisations, think tanks, and in private sector occupations in which quantitative skills are highly valued (consulting, market research, health research, social research, and insurance companies).